yora1928/certifications-README.md/README.md

 **SMK Negeri 1 Bukateja**

 Recognized for discovering and reporting a security vulnerability in the Bursa Kerja Khusus (BKK) website of SMK Negeri 1 Bukateja.

-The reported issue was an **upload web shell vulnerability**, which was reported to the institution and handled by the school. :contentReference[oaicite:0]{index=0}
+The reported issue involved an **upload web shell vulnerability**, which was reported to the institution and handled by the school.

 **Organization:** SMK Negeri 1 Bukateja
 **Recognition:** Security Bug / Vulnerability Reporting